Local Government Act 1989 and 2020 (review and original jurisdiction)

 Which application form should I use?

-- Section 81E - Application for Order: Allegations of gross misconduct (application by Secretary)
+- Section 81E – Application for order by the Chief Municipal Inspector: Allegations of gross misconduct

-- Section 240A(5) - Application for Review: Review of imposition of surcharge
+- Section 321(5) – Application for review: Review of imposition of surcharge

 What can VCAT order?